A constitutional co-operative movement

 Resources are allocated openly

-Approved measures are linked to a transparent commons treasury so citizens can see what was funded, why it was funded, what it cost, and what outcomes followed.
+Approved measures link to a transparent commons treasury — what was funded, why, what it cost, and what followed.
+All visible.

 05